Karns11/RandomUserDataPipeline/README.md

    Navigate to https://namsor.app/.
 From there, create free account.
 Then, you will have to verify your email address.
 After that, you can then copy api key from the dashboard section here: https://namsor.app/my-account/.

-5. Create .env file to store the api key, rather than hard coding it in the application itself.
+5. Create .env file to store the api key, rather than hard-coding it in the application itself.
    Within the .env file, you should create a NAMSOR_API_KEY variable.

    The easiest way to do that is to run the following command to open vscode and then create the .env file in the project directory.